Coaches and Staff Bios

 During the last 5 years of my competitive career I was lead by Diego Mercado, current coach at Champion Gymnastics.
 Now I'm back at the sport as a coach ready to learn from our team coaches and transfer my knowledge to every single member of our boys team.

 What’s up, my name is Austin Adams I’m the tumbling, boys gymnastics, and parkour coach!
-I grew up in Austin, Texas where i spent most of the time playing sports like football, wrestling, track and lacrosse, and I work all through high school as a rec gymnastics, and as tumbling coach and then started practicing and teaching parkour my senior year.
-There is nothing I love more in this world then watching people accomplish their goals, and I get to be lucky enough to have a part in helping them here at Champion.
+I grew up in Austin, Texas where I spent most of the time playing sports like football, wrestling, track and lacrosse.
+I worked all through high school as a rec gymnastics, and as tumbling coach and then started practicing and teaching parkour my senior year.
+There is nothing I love more in this world than watching people accomplish their goals, and I get to be lucky enough to have a part in helping them here at Champion.

 Hey, athletes!
 My name is Justy Rice, and I am one of the instructors for CGC's Tumbling classes!
 A little bit about me: I have been -- for 13+ years -- a gymnast/tumbler, certified Taekwondo Black Belt, as well as a Master Class level dancer, thus exposing me to a variety of sports.
 As a takeaway from those activities, I believe that the basics are a crucial part of growth as an athlete for any sport, and therefore my tumbling class will always focus mainly on developing the students' understanding of important tumbling fundamentals.
 This solidity of technique allows for more success when eventually moving on to more advanced level tumbling classes; something I'd like to see in all of my students.
 My goal is that when you take my class, I can effectively spread the knowledge I've gained over the years, as well as evolve your skills so that over time you can be the best tumbler that you can be.
 That being said, always remember to keep working your hardest, and I hope to see you in class!

-My name is Marissa and I am 13 years old.
-I have been a part of Champion for 10 years.
-I started out as a gymnast on Girls Team and I have been part of the Champion Cheer Team for the past 2 years.
-I help coach the Mini Cheer Team as well as fill in as an assistant coach on our younger recreational gymnastics classes.
+My name is Marissa and I am 15 years old.
+I have been a part of Champion for 12 years.
+I started out as a gymnast on the Girls Team and I then became part of the Champion Cheer Team for the past 3 years.
+I currently help coach our Recreational Cheer classes where I provide intermediate technique to those athletes who want to get to know what cheer is all about.